Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 The system limit depends on the channel you're using and is defined as follows:

-Qiskit Runtime on IBM Cloud
+IBM Cloud system limit
 ***************************

-The system limit on the job execution time is 3 hours for a job running on a simulator and 8 hours for a job running on a physical system.
+The system limit on the Qiskit Runtime job execution time is 3 hours for a job running on a simulator and 8 hours for a job running on a physical system.

-Qiskit Runtime on IBM Quantum
+ IBM Quantum system limit
 *****************************

-The system limit on the job execution time is described in the following table:
+The system limit on the Qiskit Runtime job execution time is described in the following table:

 +------------------+--------------+------------------+--------------+-----------+
 |                  | Primitives & prototype programs | Private programs         |